Research with

 International Bowel Ultrasound Group

 Treatment targets for IBD have evolved beyond clinical symptoms and remission.
-The recognition of the importance of healing seen on cross-sectional imaging modalities, including ultrasound is growing, predictive of improved outcomes for patients.
+The recognition of the importance of healing seen on cross-sectional imaging modalities, including ultrasound is growing, leading to improved outcomes for patients.
 IUS is cost-effective, well tolerated by patients and thus easily repeatable.
-This creates a perfect monitoring tool, yet access to this important innovation is limited in many parts of the world.
-Increasing the scientific evidence foundation to support the use of IUS is imperative to increase uptake.
+This creates a perfect monitoring tool.
+Despite this, access to this important innovation is limited in many parts of the world.
+To increase the acceptance of IUS, it is essential to improve the scientific basis to support the use of IUS.

 Guideline